-Cornell Statement on Academic Freedom and Freedom of Speech and Expression
+Cornell Policy Statement on Academic Freedom and Freedom of Speech and Expression

-Cornell University is committed to fundamental principles of academic freedom and rights of free expression.
+Cornell University respects and is committed to fundamental principles of academic freedom and rights of freedom of speech and expression as set forth in the following Statement and in other Cornell policies.
 Freedoms to engage in research and scholarship, to teach and to learn, to express oneself and to be heard, and to assemble and to protest peacefully and lawfully, are essential to the function of the University as an educational institution.